kubernetes/website/content/en/blog/_posts/2019-06-11-contributor-summit-shanghai.md

 ### Documentation Sprints

 Both old and new contributors on our Docs Team will spend a day both improving our documentation and translating it into other languages.
-If you are interested in having better documentation, fully internationalized into Chinese and other languages, please [sign up](https://www.lfasiallc.com/events/contributors-summit-china-2019/register/) to help with the Doc Sprints.
+If you are interested in having better documentation, fully localized into Chinese and other languages, please [sign up](https://www.lfasiallc.com/events/contributors-summit-china-2019/register/) to help with the Doc Sprints.

 ### Before you attend